Saturday, September 23, 2023

 8. Deeg – The Water Palace

 People are drawn to the Jal Mahal of Deeg not only because of its beauty but also because of its history.
 The palace of Deeg is likewise surrounded by water on two sides: Gopal Sagar on one side and Roop Sagar on the other.
-The Jal Mahal is a complex of buildings that consists of six structures in total.
+The Jal Mahal is a complex of buildings with six total structures.
 Hardev Bhawan, Gopal Bhawan, Suraj Bhawan, Nand Bhawan, Kishan Bhawan, and Keshav Bhawan are the names of the buildings.

 • Location: Deeg Mahal ke pas, Deeg, Rajasthan 321203